charlesportwoodii/yii2-psr7-bridge/README.md

 ];
 ```

-3. Run your application with a PSR7 loader.
+2. Run your application with a PSR-15 compatible dispatcher

 For example, to Go/Roadrunner, you can use the component as follows: